A stunning, shocking novel, bringing to life one of the most controversial, forgotten and fascinating characters of second-wave feminism.

 At once a hagiography, an exercise in admiration and a portrait of a marginal America, this passionate novel reveals the fate of the woman who wanted to shoot Andy Warhol - Lire

 Urgent and poetic. ... fascinating literature - Bayerischer Rundfunk

-Sara Stridsberg, born in 1972, is a writer and playwright.
-Her first novel Happy Sally was published in 2004, and her break-through came two years later with the publication of The Faculty of Dreams, her second novel.
-Her latest novel, Darling River, was published in 2010.
-In addition to several, important prizes (see below) she has been shortlisted to the prestigious August Prize three times, most recently. in 2012 for her collection of plays, Medealand and other plays.
-Sara Stridsberg lives in Stockholm.
+Sara Stridsberg, born in 1972, is a writer, playwright and former member of the Swedish Academy.
+Her first novel, Happy Sally, was published in 2004, and her break-through came two years later with the publication of The Faculty of Dreams, her second novel, the English translation of which was longlisted for the Booker International Prize in 2019.
+Her novels have been translated into 25 languages, and she has been shortlisted for the prestigious August Prize three times, including in 2012 for her collection of plays, Medealand and Other Plays.
+She lives in Stockholm.